garimasc/kaggle_disaster_tweets/README.md

 Based on my recently developing interest in decision science and NLP, I decided to choose this project to revise some previously learned ML skills and start building a GitHub portfolio.

+My best kaggle score for the Kaggle competition was pretty low, at nearly 79%.
+But my personal goal in doing this competition was not to build the best model but as mentioned revise basic concepts of ML model building and scoring.
+And also familiarize myself with writing code after nearly a year of break.
+This inexperience will also be reflected in the write-up below, and hopefully both my models and documentation will get better over the next few months!

 ## Clean and Prep the data

 The first step was to load and study the data.
 We have a training set of 7613 tweets, out of which all 7552 (~99%) have a keyword tag but nearly 33% are missing location tags.
 Additionally, in this dataset, every tweet has been classified as a disaster tweet (target = 1) or not (target = 0).